 To evict a tenant in Louisiana, a landlord must first terminate the lease or rental agreement.
-To do this, the landlord must have legal cause.
+To do this, the landlord must have a legal cause (good reason) to terminate.
 Louisiana law defines legal cause for eviction very broadly.
 The most common causes are failure to pay rent or violation of the lease or rental agreement.
 However, the law also states that the tenancy can be terminated for any other reason (not including illegal reasons, such as eviction based on discrimination).
-This means that the landlord could also evict the tenant for such reasons as illegal activity, drug use, or threatening harm to other tenants or guests at the rental unit.
+This means that the landlord could also evict the tenant for illegal activity, drug use, or similar acts.

-If a landlord does not have legal cause to evict a tenant, then the landlord must wait until the term of the tenancy has expired.
+When a landlord does not have legal cause to evict a tenant, the landlord must wait until the term of the tenancy has expired.
 In some cases, the landlord will still need to give the tenant written notice to move.

-If a landlord wishes to end a month-to-month tenancy but does not have legal cause, then the landlord can give the tenant a ten-day notice of termination.
-This notice must inform the tenant that the month-to-month tenancy will end at the end of ten days, and the tenant must move out of the rental unit by that time (see La.
+When a landlord wishes to end a month-to-month tenancy but does not have legal cause, the landlord can give the tenant a ten-day notice of termination.
+This notice must inform the tenant that the month-to-month tenancy will end at the end of ten days, and the tenant must move out of the rental unit by that time.
+(La.
 Civ.
 Code Ann. art.
-2728).
-Louisiana Notice Requirements to Terminate a Month-to-Month Tenancy has more information on this subject.
+2728.)

 A landlord must never force a tenant to move out of the rental unit.
 The only legal way to remove the tenant is for the landlord to win an eviction lawsuit in court.
 Even after the landlord wins the eviction lawsuit, the only person authorized to remove the tenant is a law enforcement officer.
-It is illegal for the landlord to attempt to force the tenant to move out of the rental unit, and the tenant can sue the landlord for trying.
-Illegal Eviction Procedures in Louisiana has more information.
+It is illegal for the landlord to attempt to force the tenant to move out of the rental unit, and the tenant can sue the landlord for an illegal eviction.

-After the tenant has been evicted, the landlord may find that the tenant has left personal property behind in the rental unit.
-Louisiana law is not very clear on what the landlord should do with this property.
+After the tenant has been evicted, the landlord might find that the tenant has left personal property behind in the rental unit.
+Louisiana law is not very clear on what the landlord should do with tenants' abandoned property.
 If the property has any value (either monetary value or sentimental value), the best practice for the landlord would be to take inventory of the property and store it in a safe location.
 Then, the landlord should contact the tenant and allow the tenant reasonable time to claim the property.
 If the tenant does not claim the property in a reasonable amount of time, then the landlord can dispose of the property.
-Handling a Tenant’s Abandoned Property in Louisiana has more information for landlords in this situation.